(B) Significant Accounting policies

 H. Investment properties

-Property that is held for long-term rental yields or for capital appreciation or both, and that is not occupied by the company, is classified as investment property.
-Investment property is measured initially at its cost, including related transaction costs and where applicable borrowing costs.
-Subsequent expenditure is capitalized to the asset's carrying amount only when it is probable that future economic benefits associated with the expenditure will flow to the company and the cost of the item can be measure reliably.
-All other repairs and maintenance costs are expensed when incurred.
+Property held for long-term rental yields or capital appreciation, and not occupied by the Company, is classified as investment property.
+Investment property is initially measured at cost, including transaction and borrowing costs where applicable.
+Subsequent expenditures are capitalized only if future economic benefits are probable and costs can be reliably measured.
+Repairs and maintenance costs are expensed when incurred.
 When part of an investment property is replaced, the carrying amount of the replaced part is derecognized.

-There are no Investment Properties in name of Company.
+There are no investment properties in the name of the Company.

 I. Intangibles

-Intangible assets are recognized when it is probable that the future economic benefits that are attributable to the assets will flow to the company and the cost of the asset can be measured reliably.
+Intangible assets are recognized when future economic benefits are probable and cost can be measured reliably.

 J. Inventories